 To me it seems like common knowledge that the early days and weeks after birth can be a fragile, challenging time.
+It’s also common knowledge that in the US government-sponsored postpartum care and support is almost non-existent.
 The difference between the kind of care and support home birth midwives provide during this period (in-home visits) and the kind of “care” hospital birthing families get (next to none) is shocking.
 Yet, when I was a midwife and looked at the statistics for my web site, month after month the page about postpartum care was the least visited page.
 Clearly, the people who were looking for a midwife were more concerned about the birth than the support they would need after the birth.

 Birth is part of our sex lives and largely driven by instinctive behavior (unless the process is manipulated by medical interventions – usually the case in America).
 In spite of the fact that things go well when left undisturbed we don’t usually let nature take its course and instead we go to the hospital where birth is managed and sometimes less safe.
 Once we are there nearly all of us are subjected to medical interventions that carry risks for birthing parents and babies.
 We prepare intensely for this event by assimilating obstetric information and practicing ways to cope with the pain.
 Only, most of us don’t use the pain coping practices in labor and instead opt for drugs in labor.

 Parenting is Learned